Crime required for impeachment? Not so, say legal experts

 “What that means is faithful as opposed to corrupt, faithful as opposed to self-interested,” Greenfield said.
 “There’s something like a fiduciary duty to the nation.
 That duty is really more than just, ‘Don’t break the law.’”

-Greenfield said it is about putting the interests of the country above personal interests.
+It means, Greenfield said, putting the interests of the country above personal interests.

-Even if the argument isn’t the best, it may nonetheless be worth making to senators, “who are not judges” and “may be persuaded by arguments that aren’t terribly good law,” said David Stewart, a historian who has written a book about Johnson’s impeachment.
+Even if the argument that impeachment requires a crime isn’t the best legal one, it may nonetheless be worth making to senators, “who are not judges” and “may be persuaded by arguments that aren’t terribly good law,” said David Stewart, a historian who has written a book about Johnson’s impeachment.

 “I’ll be blunt: If I was the president’s lawyer, I’d probably make the argument too,” Stewart said.
 “But I don’t think it’s very strong.”